GoogleChrome/web.dev/src/site/content/en/push-notifications/push-notifications-overview/index.md

   the spec that defines this authentication process.
 Generating the application server keys is actually the first thing you need to do when implementing push notifications.
 It's a one-off task.
-* When you subscribe the client to push notifications, you need to provide your public key.
+* When you subscribe the client to push notifications from your JavaScript code, you need to provide your public key.
 The push service stores this public key and uses it to authenticate web push protocol requests.
 * When you send a web push protocol request, you sign some JSON information with your private key.
 * When the push service receives your web push protocol request, it uses the stored public key to authenticate the signed information.

-#### Customize the delivery of the push message
+#### Customize the delivery of the push message {: #customize }

 The web push protocol request spec also defines parameters that let you customize how the push service attempts to send the push message to the client.